schuttpj/my-image-gen-google/README.md

-# Custom DALL-E Image Generation Tool for GPTScript
+# Custom Google Image Generation Tool for GPTScript

 This tool provides a simple interface for generating images using OpenAI's DALL-E models through GPTScript.
 It allows you to easily integrate image generation capabilities into your GPTScript workflows.